Skip to content

 WEBHOOK_SECRET=$(python -c "import secrets; print(secrets.token_hex(10))")

-• Set deployment_type to 'gitlab' in configuration.toml
+• Set deployment_type to "gitlab"

-2. Create a webhook in GitLab.
-Set the URL to http[s]://<PR_AGENT_HOSTNAME>/webhook.
-Set the secret token to the generated secret from step 2.
-In the "Trigger" section, check the β€˜comments’ and β€˜merge request events’ boxes.
+5. Create a webhook in GitLab.
+Set the URL to http[s]://<PR_AGENT_HOSTNAME>/webhook, the secret token to the generated secret from step 2, and enable the triggers push, comments and merge request events.

 Footer